Capacity management CPMG

 Capacity management: Level 2

-Assists in monitoring service component capacity and performance under guidance.
+Assists in monitoring service component capacity and performance under routine guidance and supervision.

 Collects and reports data on resource utilisation and capacity metrics.